Saturday September 7 and Sunday September 8.

 The project/exhibition includes co-machines by Studio Basse Stittgen, Melissa Jin, On/Off and Takehito Etani.

 Inspired by the recent tendency among architects and designers to opt out of traditional office work in favour of creating self-initiated interventions in public space,‘Co-machines’ maps out a new architectural movement motivated by practices of place-making, occupying and squatting, and alternative economies.
 Ecological or technological in scope, all the interventions are mobile and nearly all of them are performed without permission from city planners.

 Presenting a selection of international projects by emerging designers, ‘Co-machines: Mobile Disruptive Architecture’ shows the life of the alternative, grassroots and DIY with an independent spirit.
-It seeks out approaches and strategies to complement established urban planning and city-building.
-In a range of ways, ‘Co-machines’ raises questions about the function of architectural permanence, the opportunities for social dynamics in urban planning and the scope of architecture at large.
+It seeks out approaches and strategies to complement established urban planning and city-building, and show the beauty and fun in initiative.
+In a range of ways, ‘Co-machines’ raises questions about the function of architectural permanence, the opportunities for social, ecological, ethical or dynamics otherwise in urban planning and the scope of architecture at large.

 Through Onomatopee, four ‘Co-machines’ will be produced to intervene public space in Eindhoven from September 4 -8, after which they go back into storage, to come out again during the Dutch Design Week, October 19-27.
 In September there will be opportunities to discuss and meet, in October opportunities to get the book and experience the work.

 The visual language of the book, inspired by DIY risograph printing, is complemented by a series of thoughtful essays by architects, educators and critics working on the topic.